What is the Dual Enrollment (DE) program?

-In addition, Move On When Ready aims to expand dual enrollment opportunities by increasing the number of courses students can take for college credit and removing financial barriers to student participation.
+Dual Enrollment aims to expand opportunities by increasing the number of courses students can take for college or technical college credit and removing financial barriers to student participation.

-The goal of Move On When Ready is to increase college access and completion, and prepare students to enter the workforce with the skills they need to succeed.
+The goal of Dual Enrollment is to not only increase college and technical college access and completion, but to also prepare students to enter the workforce with the skills they need to succeed.

 - Introduces students to college-level coursework.

-- Earning college credits while still in high school may enable students to graduate early and/or possibly even earn an associate degree, diploma or certificate.
+- Earning college credits while still in high school may enable students to graduate early.

 - Helps students adjust to certain aspects of the college experience (e.g., classes, coursework, instruction, being on a college campus) so the transition from high school to college may be easier.